yfaway/openhab-rules/README.md

 tbd

 # 5. Layout Model API - an alternative approach to access devices/sensors
-In OpenHab, items are defined in a flat manner in .items file under /etc/openhab2/items folder.
+In OpenHab, items are defined in a flat manner in .items files under /etc/openhab2/items folder.
 They are usually linked to a channel exposed by the underlying hardware (vitual items do not link to any).

 This flat structure has an impact on how rules (whether in Xtend or Python) are organized.
-When the rules need to interact with mulitple devices of the same type, they can utilize the group concept.
-Examples of this is to turn off all lights.
+When the rules need to interact with mulitple devices of the same type, they can utilize the [group concept](https://www.openhab.org/docs/configuration/items.html#groups).
+An example of good usage of group is to turn off all lights.
+By linking all smart lights to a group switch, turning off all the lights can be done by changing the state of the group switch to OFF.

 What is more tricky is when rules need to interact with different devices within the same area.
 The typical solution is to group unrelated items that belong to the same zone either by using naming pattern, or by dedicated groups.
 For example, the light switch and motion sensor in the Foyer area can be named like this: "FF_Foyer_Light", and "FF_Foyer_MotionSensor".
 When a sensor is triggered, the zone can be derived from the name of the triggering item, and other devices/sensors can be retrieved using that naming convention.

 This project provides another approach through the [Layout Model API](https://github.com/yfaway/openhab-rules/tree/master/automation/jsr223/aaa_modules/layout_model).
 The idea is to provide a layer above the devices/sensors (this is somewhat similar to the difference between database relational model versus ORM).
 Each house (a ZoneManager) contains multiple rooms (Zones), and each room contains multiple devices.
 Each zone is associated with a set of actions.
 The usual OpenHab events are routed in this manner: `OpenHab events --> ZoneManager --> Zones --> Actions`.
 It provides a level of abstraction on top of the raw items.
 The actions can operate on the abstract devices and do not concern about the naming of the items.
 Rather than write Python rules, you would write actions.
 Actions can be unit-tested with various levels of mocking.

 > **_NOTE:_** This API is documented at https://yfaway.github.io/.
 It is not up to date however.

+Sample action to turn off lights in neighboring zones:
+`
+    def onAction(self, eventInfo):
+        events = eventInfo.getEventDispatcher()
+        zone = eventInfo.getZone()
+        zoneManager = eventInfo.getZoneManager()

+        if None == zoneManager:
+            raise ValueError('zoneManager must be specified')

+        lights = zone.getDevicesByType(Light)
+        if len(lights) == 0:
+            return False

+        adjacentZones = zone.getNeighborZones(zoneManager,
+                [NeighborType.OPEN_SPACE, NeighborType.OPEN_SPACE_SLAVE])
+        for z in adjacentZones:
+            if z.isLightOn():
+                z.turnOffLights(events)

+        return True
+`

 ## 5.1 ZoneManager
 There are two kinds of ZoneManager.
 The [mutable one](https://github.com/yfaway/openhab-rules/blob/master/automation/jsr223/aaa_modules/layout_model/zone_manager.py) is constructed once when OpenHab starts up in order to create the zones.
 In this specific project, the [ZoneParser](https://github.com/yfaway/openhab-rules/blob/master/automation/jsr223/aaa_modules/zone_parser.py) class parses from the existing .items files to construct a ZoneManager instance.
 The [configure_zone_manager.py](https://github.com/yfaway/openhab-rules/blob/master/automation/jsr223/configure_zone_manager.py) script uses the ZoneParser to populate the ZoneManager, add actions to the zones, and then puts an instance of ImmutableZoneManager on the script context.
 Other mechanisms can be used to populate the ZoneManager.